Color Teal: Meaning and How to Use It in Branding

 Then build a palette from there: In modern branding, one bold brand color—which may or may not be complemented by up to three secondary colors—does well.

 And if you’re on a tight budget or if you’re still testing product-market fit, Mojomox is the modern way to design your brand identity online for free.
-Create color palettes and designer-quality wordmark logos fast with our mix-and-match letter system, or get started quickly with our new 101 logo ideas tool.
+Create color palettes and logos fast with our mix-and-match letter system, or get started quickly with our new 101 logo ideas tool.